 by Scott Mehl © Unofficial Royalty 2016

-King Louis XIV of France, often known as Louis the Great or the Sun King, was the longest-reigning French monarch, reigning from 1643 until his death in 1715.
+King Louis XIV of France, often known as Louis the Great or the Sun King, was the longest-reigning French monarch, reigning from 1643 until he died in 1715.
 He was born on September 5, 1638, at the Château de Saint-Germain-en-Laye, in Saint-Germain-en-Laye, France, the elder son of King Louis XIII of France and Anne of Austria.

 Louis had one younger brother:

 At just four years old, he became King following his father’s death on May 14, 1643.
 His father had decreed that a Regency Council should be established, led by the Queen.
 However, Queen Anne had that overturned and served as the sole Regent for her young son.
 Despite coming of age in 1654, King Louis XIV didn’t fully assume his role as King until 1661, following the death of his chief minister, Cardinal Mazarin.
-An ardent believer in the divine right of kings, King Louis XIV quickly assumed full control of the monarchy, and went on to become one of France’s most powerful sovereigns and established France as one of the leading powers of Europe.
+An ardent believer in the divine right of kings, King Louis XIV quickly assumed full control of the monarchy.
+He was one of France’s most powerful sovereigns and established France as one of the leading powers of Europe.

-At the time Louis assumed his role as King, France was nearly bankrupt, having endured several foreign wars and years of civil unrest.
+When Louis assumed his role as King, France was nearly bankrupt, having endured several foreign wars and years of civil unrest.
 The King brought in a new finance minister who worked to reduce the country’s debt and increase its coffers, through more efficient taxation.
 Within several years, the country’s finances were restored.
-The King also made efforts to boost commerce and trade in France, inviting many foreign businesses and artisans to France.
+The King also boosted commerce and trade in France and invited many foreign businesses and artisans to France.
 He worked to improve and modernize the military and focused on the physical and mental well-being of the soldiers.
 His reign saw France become the primary power in Europe, and three major wars took place – the Franco-Dutch War, the War of the League of Augsburg, and the War of the Spanish Succession.

 Louis XIV married for the first time on June 9, 1660, at the Church of Saint-Jean the Baptist in Saint-Jean-de-Luz, France.
 His bride, Maria Theresia of Austria, was the daughter of King Felipe IV of Spain and Elisabeth of France.
 The couple was double first cousins.